Overview of Fire NOC

 Most cases of fire accidents happen due to the breakdown of electrical wires.
 Major fire-related accidents are reliant upon electrical fire as it is a frequent basis of ignition for a significant fire.
 Establishing an electrical safety program is the only way out to avoid the fire accident due to the breakdown of electrical fire.

-What are Categories for which a Fire NOC can be acquired?
+Categories for which a Fire NOC can be Obtained

 The categories for which a Fire NOC can be acquired is listed below: